MaartenDMT/tradingApp/QWEN.md

 ### Adding a New Exchange
 1. Add API keys to .env file
 2. Update the exchange creation logic in models.py
-3. Add UI elements in the exchange tab
+3. Add UI elements in the exchange integration components

 ### Creating a New ML Model
-1. Implement in the machinelearning module
+1. Implement in the ml_system module
-2. Add UI elements in the ML tab
+2. Add UI elements in the ML system tab
 3. Connect through the presenter layer

 ### Implementing a New RL Strategy
-1. Create new agent or modify existing DQLAgent
+1. Create new agent or modify existing agents in rl_system
 2. Add hyperparameters to the optuna optimization
 3. Update the training and testing logic

+### Adding a New Trading Feature
+1. Implement model logic in the appropriate module under models/
+2. Create UI components in the view/ folder
+3. Connect through presenters in presenters.py
+4. Test with default credentials (username: test, password: t)

 ## Troubleshooting